NicholasSynesi/data-analytics-power-bi-report204/README.md

 ![Alt text](images/image-7.png)

-## Milestone 6 - Customer Detial Page
+## Milestone 6 - Customer Detail Page

 Firstly, I created some more card visuals for the top left corner, similarly to last time.
 These displayed some of the measures I created previously.
 These were the Total Revenue, Total Orders, and Total Orders.